European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-cplusplus.md

 import Link from '@docusaurus/Link';

-# SDK for C++ (Server-Side) Reference Guide
+# SDK for C++ Reference Guide

-You can use the SDK for C++ on the server side to facilitate decrypting of EUID tokens to access the raw EUID.
+You can use the SDK for C++ on the server side to decrypt EUID tokens to access the raw EUID.

 ## Overview